Kenyan Drake: 2016 season

-Drake made his NFL debut in the 12–10 loss to the Seattle Seahawks at CenturyLink Field in the season opener.
+Drake made his NFL debut in a 12–10 loss to the Seattle Seahawks at CenturyLink Field in their season opener.
 In the next game, against the New England Patriots, he scored his first professional rushing touchdown on a seven-yard rush in the fourth quarter.
-On November 6, against the New York Jets, he had 96-yard kickoff return for a touchdown in the 27–23 victory.
-He played in all 16 games as a rookie, rushing for 179 yards and two touchdowns.
+On November 6, against the New York Jets, he had a 96-yard kickoff return for a touchdown in the 27–23 victory.
+He played in all 16 games as a rookie, rushing for 179 yards with two touchdowns.

 2017 season

-After starting running back Jay Ajayi was traded to the Philadelphia Eagles in 2017 for a fourth round pick, Drake was named the second running back behind Damien Williams for Miami after entering the season third on the depth chart.
+Drake entered the 2017 season as third on the depth chart.
+On October 31, 2017, starting running back Jay Ajayi was traded to the Philadelphia Eagles for a fourth round pick, leaving Drake as the second-string running back behind Damien Williams for Miami.
 After an injury to Williams in Week 12, Drake was named the starting running back.
-In Week 13, he rushed for a season-high 120 yards and a touchdown in a 35–9 win over the Denver Broncos.
-In Week 14, he totaled 193 yards from scrimmage against the New England Patriots, playing an integral part in the Dolphins' 27–20 upset win.
-In the aftermath of a scuffle against the Buffalo Bills in Week 17 in which he grabbed and tossed a Bills player's helmet, Drake and teammate Jarvis Landry were ejected from the game.
-Drake finished the season with 644 yards on the ground and three touchdowns with six starts.
+In Week 13, he rushed for a season-high 120 yards and scored a touchdown in a 35–9 win over the Denver Broncos.
+In Week 14, he totaled 193 yards from scrimmage against the Patriots, playing an integral part in the Dolphins' 27–20 upset win.
+In the aftermath of a scuffle against the Buffalo Bills in Week 17, in which he grabbed and tossed a Bills' player's helmet, Drake and teammate Jarvis Landry were ejected from the game.
+Drake finished the season with 644 yards on the ground and three touchdowns, playing in all 16 regular-season games with six starts.

 2018 season

 Through the first six games of the Dolphins' 2018 season, Drake had 210 rushing yards and one rushing touchdown to go with 21 receptions for 145 receiving yards and a receiving touchdown.
-In Week 8, he recorded a rushing and a receiving touchdown in the loss to the Houston Texans'.
-In Week 14 against the New England Patriots, Drake was part of the Miracle in Miami.
+In Week 8, he recorded a rushing and a receiving touchdown in a loss to the Houston Texans.
+In Week 14 against the Patriots, Drake was part of the "Miracle in Miami".
 Trailing by five points with seven seconds to go, the Dolphins had the ball at their own 31-yard line.
 Quarterback Ryan Tannehill threw a pass over the middle that was caught by wide receiver Kenny Stills, who lateraled the ball to the right side of the field that was caught by DeVante Parker at midfield.
-Parker lateraled the ball to Drake, who ran the ball 52 yards for a touchdown to win the game 34–33.
-Overall, he finished the 2018 season with 535 rushing yards and four rushing touchdowns to go along with 53 receptions for 477 receiving yards and five receiving touchdowns.
-This would be his last full season in Miami, as he was traded to the Arizona Cardinals at the trade deadline.
+Parker then lateraled the ball to Drake, who ran the ball 52 yards for a touchdown to win the game 34–33.
+Overall, he finished the 2018 season with 535 rushing yards and four rushing touchdowns, to go along with 53 receptions for 477 receiving yards and five receiving touchdowns.

 2019 season

 In six games with the Dolphins in the 2019 season, Drake recorded 47 carries for 174 rushing yards and 22 receptions for 174 receiving yards.

+As a Dolphin, Drake played in 54 games in three full seasons, starting in 16.
+He made 333 rushing attempts for 1,532 yards, averaging 4.6 yards per run, and scoring 9 rushing touchdowns.